rlawnsxo131/john-editor/README.md

 # devlog-v3

-Website link:
+link:

 ```
-This is a web editor based on Monaco Editor
+A simple web editor based on Monaco Editor and IndexedDB.
 ```

 ### Favicon Color Hex